 This summer I will be working for SDI under the internship title, Ecological Data Collection.
 For this internship we are outlining a plot in the forest.
 Within the plot we will be counting, measuring, and tagging all trees.
 We are doing this so we are able to see how the trees are growing.
 I am grateful for this opportunity and am looking forward to learning a lot this summer.

 Keith Ladwig, Summer 2013 MTP Ecological Data Collection Intern: Hello, my name is Keith Ladwig.
 I was raised near Gillett, WI my entire life.
-I am currently interning through the Sustainable Development Institute (SDI) as an Ecological Data Collection intern.
+I interned at the Sustainable Development Institute (SDI) as an Ecological Data Collection intern.
 This past spring I graduated from the College of Menominee Nation (CMN) with an Associate’s Degree in Natural Resources.
 This fall I will be attending the University of Wisconsin-Stevens Point to get a Bachelor’s degree.
 Being raised in a rural area farm I learned from my parents to love the outdoors.
 While attending CMN I learned to respect the land and everything it may contain.
 I would like to be a manager of something someday.
 Whether its forestry, resources, or fish & wildlife I would like to manage something.
 Just to be helping in natural resources would be great.

-Marketing Research Assistant
+Tashina Williams, Summer 2013 Marketing Research Assistant

-POSOH Sustainability Education Assistant
+POSOH Sustainability Education Assistants Summer 2013

 Laundi Keepseagle – Education and Outreach Planner Fall 2012